-If you do continue to win and not report your winnings in your annual 1040 form, assuming you are from the United States, then you can expect a visit from the Internal Revenue Service (IRS).
-At the very least, you will receive a cordial letter by the IRS notifying you that there has been a small discrepancy on your 1040 form, asking you to edify it within an allocated period.
+If you continue to win and do not report your winnings in your annual 1040 form, assuming you are from the United States, then you can expect a visit from the Internal Revenue Service (IRS).
+At the very least, you will receive a cordial letter from the IRS notifying you that there has been a small discrepancy on your 1040 form, asking you to edify it within an allocated period.

 In theory, you could ignore the IRS letters for a while but they will have more insistent and at one point you may be summoned in court or receive a penalty for failing to comply with tax law.
 Overall, there is no way that you can avoid paying tax on your income and if you do try to stray from the straight and narrow, you may get in trouble with the tax office, and this time for real.

 How Much Can You Win in a Casino Without Paying Taxes?

 Financial taxation is a self-correcting ecosystem.
 If you have just won big and decide to buy a car without declaring the money, your car dealer will have to do that for you.
 In other words, the government will always find about your income and definitely know if you have paid tax on it.

 Some people find this reassuring as this way you can never go wrong on your tax return with the government looking over your shoulder.
 Others find it a little more disturbing naturally.
 To come back to the original question, “how much can you win in a casino without paying taxes”, there is no such amount in theory.
 You don’t have to fill out a W-2G form in the casino for specific sums.
 A W-2G form isn’t necessary in cases where:

 - You have won no more than $1200 on slots

 - You have won up to $5,000 from poker